PrashanthKumarM/handover/README.md

 The customer priority is calculated at the time of the decision tree construction.
 This is stored in a dataset and is readily available for the customer.
 Handover then uses this decision tree along with the test data and predicts a escalation level which is sent as response.
 This response is fetched by the user’s customer support application and the appropriate escalation level is set.

-A demo can be seen live at https://morning-waters-93736.herokuapp.com/
+A demo can be seen live at https://morning-waters-93736.herokuapp.com/ (Due to lack of credits the background job of creating a tree will not run.
+But you can get a general look and feel of the software here.
+One can definitely pull it and run locally for complete results)